The UK SRS regulatory timeline, by actor

 - No mandatory transition plan or mandatory assurance is proposed at this stage

-The first mandatory UK SRS S2 reports would be published in spring 2028 for entities with December 2027 year-ends.
-A final FCA Policy Statement is expected in autumn 2026.
+The first mandatory UK SRS S2 reports would be published during 2028 for entities with December 2027 year-ends, and later for entities with later year-ends.

 The data overlap — same meters, different outputs